It may seem logical to think that fresh fish is always better than frozen, but actually, that may not always be true.

 Benefits of Frozen Fish

 There are many good reasons to buy frozen fish, including taste, convenience, and price.
 Since the fish is frozen at its peak of freshness, all of its flavor and nutrition, as well as its texture, is locked in.
-And as long as the fish is frozen properly, it doesn't matter if they are thick steaks or thick fillets, or a fatty fish or a lean one.
+And as long as the fish is frozen properly, it doesn't matter if they are fatty or lean, or thick steaks or thin fillets.